gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 Perhaps there could be a fallback implementation for these libraries that's entirely implemented in software (and in pure Rust).
 But that's not really feasible for most libraries to maintain two implementations just for Rust developers.

 I resorted to run the problematic tests in `valgrind`, like I used to do with pure C/C++ code.
-It does not detect many things that Miri would, for example having more than one mutable pointer to the same value, which is perfectly fine in C/C++/Assembly, but not Rust.
+It does not detect many things that Miri would, for example having more than one mutable pointer to the same value, which is perfectly fine in C/C++/Assembly, but not in Rust.

 ### I am still chasing memory leaks